 Roads are divided into three main functional classes: arterials, collectors, and local roads.
 In Alaska, the DOT&PF assigns classifications for all state-owned roads and local agencies assign classifications for locally-owned roads.
-These classifications help to define the purpose of each road within the road network and usually relates to roadway design decisions, such as design speed and walking and biking amenities.
+These classifications help to define the purpose of each road within the road network and relate to roadway design decisions, such as design speed and walking and biking amenities.
 Arterial roads are generally designed to carry higher volumes of vehicles at higher speeds over longer distances.
 Often, separated paths or wide shoulders are provided for walking and biking.
 Local roads carry lower volumes of traffic at lower speeds, are focused on providing access to homes and businesses, and carry travelers for only a short distance.
-Often, pedestrians and bicyclists share the road with vehicles, although sometimes a sidewalk or wide shoulder may be provided.
-Collector roads distribute trips between local and arterial roads, with appropriate spaces for walking and biking.

-Figure 5 presents the functional classification for both the DOT&PF roads and the city-owned roads in Homer.
+Figure 4 presents the functional classification for both the DOT&PF roads and the city-owned roads in Homer.